$CP$ violation in two-body hadronic $\Lambda_b$ decays in the PQCD approach: Introduction

 Baryon processes, engaging more complicated dynamics than meson ones, impose a number of phenomenological challenges~\cite{Han:2024kgz}.
 The non-zero spin of a baryon prompts at least two partial waves, such as the $S$- and $P$-wave amplitudes in $\Lambda_b\to p\pi^-, pK^-$, while there is only a single partial wave in $B$ meson decays into two pseudoscalar mesons.
 The polarizations of initial and final states in a baryon decay enable the construction of more observables out of angular distributions of decay products~\cite{LHCb:2016yco,Wang:2024qff,Korner:1992wi,Zhao:2024ren,Geng:2021sxe}, which shed valuable insight on involved QCD dynamics.
 A baryon contains three valence quarks, demanding at least two hard gluons to propagate momentum transfer in its exclusive decay.
 More gluon exchanges may enhance higher-power contributions and modify the behavior of power expansions~\cite{Wang:2011uv,Han:2022srw}.
 Besides, there also exist additional topological diagrams, including color-commensurate $W$-emission and $W$-exchange diagrams, that serve as abundant sources of strong phases required for direct CPVs.

 Several theoretical approaches have been proposed for analyzing two-body hadronic $B$ meson decays: the QCD factorization (QCDF)~\cite{Beneke:1999br,Beneke:2000ry}, the soft-collinear-effective theory (SCET)~\cite{Bauer:2000yr,Bauer:2001yt,Bauer:2002nz} and the perturbative QCD (PQCD) factorization~\cite{Keum:2000wi,Lu:2000em,Keum:2000ph}.
 The QCDF and SCET are based on the collinear factorization theorem, in which $B$ meson transition form factors develop endpoint singularities if they were computed perturbatively.
 The PQCD is based on the $k_T$ factorization theorem, in which the endpoint contribution is absorbed into a transverse-momentum-dependent distribution amplitude (DA) or resummed into a Sudakov factor.
 The factorizable emission, nonfactorizable emission, $W$-exchange and annihilation diagrams, being free of the endpoint singularities, are then computable.
 CPVs of two-body hadronic $B$ meson decays have been successfully predicted in the PQCD \cite{Keum:2000wi,Lu:2000em,Keum:2000ph}.
 However, rigorous and systematic formalisms for heavy baryon decays are still unavailable.
 The generalized factorization assumption was employed to estimate branching ratios of numerous bottom-baryon decays~\cite{Hsiao:2014mua,Hsiao:2017tif,Geng:2021nkl}.
-As to QCD-inspired methods, the QCDF was applied to $\Lambda_b$ baryon decays under the diquark approximation \cite{Zhu:2016bra,Zhu:2018jet}, and the $\Lambda_b\to p\pi,pK$ branching ratios were evaluated in the PQCD~\cite{Lu:2009cm}, but with the results being several times smaller than data.
+Final-state rescattering mechanism was recently developed to study CP violation of $\Lambda_b$ decays~\cite{Wang:2024oyi,Duan:2024zjv}.
+As to QCD-inspired methods, the QCDF was applied to $\Lambda_b$ baryon decays under the diquark approximation \cite{Zhu:2016bra,Zhu:2018jet}, and the $\Lambda_b\to p\pi,pK$ branching ratios were evaluated in the PQCD~\cite{Lu:2009cm}, but with the results being a few times smaller than data.